 After the race

-Results will be posted at race headquarters as they become available.
+Prize winners will have their prizes sent to them by post in the week following the race.
 A full set of results will be emailed to all competitors when available after the race.

 A professional photographer will be in attendance and photographs will be available for purchase after the event.